nahidulhasan/laravel-docker-elasticsearch/readme.md

           - "9200:9200"
 ```

 Before running docker compose you have to sure that docker memory size >= 4.0 GB.
+Otherwise, the elastic search will not run properly.

 Now you have to update composer.json file.